Program Goals and Objectives

 |Year||# of Applicants||# of Accepted||# of Graduated||# of Certified||# of Clinical Position||# of Academic Position||# of Industry Position|

-Note: Two positions will be available for July 2018.
+Note: One position will be available for July 2019.
 Applications will be accepted through Medical Physics Residency Application Program(MP-RAP) (CAP).
 Candidates having either an MS or a PhD degree are encouraged to apply.